-Ask anybody who lives in an affordable house and lot what things they consider to be of great value in their home and one of the answers you are guaranteed to get is ‘space.’
+Ask an interior designer or anybody who lives in an affordable house and lot what things they consider to be of great value in their home and one of the answers you are guaranteed to get is ‘space.’

 The Value of Space